How Well Do Latent World Models Understand Partially Observable Safety Constraints?: Conclusion Limitations

 \section{Conclusion \& Limitations}

-In this paper, we investigate how latent safety filters can degrade when trained-on and deployed-with observations that do not directly observe safety-critical features.
-We find that mutual information is a useful metric for identifying observations that are predictive of safety, and that including this information to shape the latent representation of a world model can improve downstream safety filtering behavior.
-Our results show that while shaping the latent representation with multimodal reconstruction objectives leads to stronger representations from which models can make relative judgments on safety, fundamental limitations on observability may still result in overly conservative safety interventions.
-This work is a first step toward understanding what matters for shaping latent representation for safe control and opens exciting avenues for blending representation learning and uncertainty quantification/state estimation for latent space control.
+We study how partial observability degrades latent world models and their controllers.
+Through controlled hardware experiments, we identify two failure modes---estimation gaps, where latent states cannot determine current safety, and prediction gaps, where they can detect failures but not predict their onset.
+We introduce quantitative diagnostics for both, along with mitigations: multimodal supervision for estimation gaps and conformal calibration for prediction gaps for safer control under RGB-only deployments.
+Overall, our results show that accurate RGB prediction is not enough: safe control requires latent representations that retain the information needed to reason about safety.

-\para{Limitations} While we propose mutual information as a metric to quantify when safety is not well captured in the latent state, an open question is how to inject the missing safety information.
-Our experiments are also restricted to controlled domains where the degree of observability can be precisely manipulated; in more complex environments, it is harder to characterize when latent spaces fail to encode safety.
-Both of these limitations are promising directions for future work.
-Finally, although our method is grounded in rigorous theory, future work should provide formal assurances on the composition of all the learned components.
+\para{Limitations} While we use mutual information to quantify when latent states fail to capture safety, how best to inject the missing safety information remains unclear.
+Our experiments are limited to controlled domains where observability can be precisely manipulated; in more complex environments, identifying when latent spaces fail to encode safety is harder.
+Finally, although our mitigation strategies enable RGB-only control in our case studies, more general solutions are needed for partial observability in world models.
+These limitations point to promising directions for future work.